 The geology map shows a simplified overview of geology at a national scale (see the Geology resource page for more details).
 More information is available in the report UN (1988) (see References section, below).

-A number of different Precambrian geological units are defined, with complex outcrops across the country, but they are not distinguished on the map because of its small scale.
+A number of different units within the Precambrian are named, with complex outcrops across the country (e.g. see Schlüter 2006).
+These are not distinguished on this geology map because of its small scale.
 The main divisions are described below.

-Information on groundwater in Rwanda is still relatively limited, but further detail can be found in the reports listed in the references section below, including a more detailed hydrogeological map, which is published in the Rwanda Water and Forestry Authority, 2017), which contains a small image of a more detailed hydrogeological map of the country.
+Information on the hydrogeology of Rwanda is still relatively limited, but further detail can be found in the reports listed in the references section below.
+An Annual Water Status Report produced for 2016/17 is available through the Water Portal (Rwanda Water and Forestry Authority, 2017), which contains a small image of a more detailed hydrogeological map of the country.

 |Aquifer Productivity||Named Aquifers and General Description||Recharge|